iobroker-community-adapters/ioBroker.broadlink2/README.md

 If devices which are configured on a certain IP are not found again they will be flagged 'notReachable'!
 If they are connected again they will be useable normally.

-Please delete devices from admin.objects i case you remove permanentely a device!
+Please delete devices from admin.objects in case you remove them permanentely or renamed them in your router!

 ### Note
 SP1 devices cannot be polled.